 - Salary ranging between AED 14K and AED 18K: Bur Dubai, Dubai Silicon Oasis (DSO), Dubai Sports City, Dubai South, Business Bay, Dubai Marina, DAMAC Hills 2.

-- Salary ranging between AED 18K to AED 25K: Business Bay, Jumeirah Lake Towers (JLT), Dubai Marina, Downtown Dubai, Dubai Silicon Oasis, Bur Dubai, Mirdif, DAMAC Hills 2, Deira, International City.
+- Salary ranging between AED 18K to AED 25K: Business Bay, Jumeirah Lake Towers (JLT), Dubai Marina, Downtown Dubai, Dubai Silicon Oasis, Bur Dubai, Mirdif, DAMAC Hills 2, Deira, and International City.

 - Salary of AED 25K and above: Dubai Marina, Palm Jumeirah, Mirdif, Jumeirah Village Circle, The Springs, Dubai Hills Estate, Al Barsha, Jumeirah, Arabian Ranches.